krakintgithub/main/roadmap/Readme.md

 - Coding the miner APP done
 - LinkedIn registration - Needs 7 days of an active account.
 - Light Paper Miner (with DApp) writeup
+- Investigate what is necessary for the CoinMarketcap listing, and update the roadmap

 CANCELED:
 - Register the miner with the Canadian patent office (or US office if Canadian one is unreasonable) - Miner is too simple.